Nitrogen trifluoride (NF3) lewis dot structure, molecular geometry, polar or non-polar, hybridization

 NF3 lewis structure has 3 fluorine and 1 nitrogen atom connected with three single bonds.
 This structure is very similar to NCl3 and NH3.
 There is a total of 10 lone pairs and 3 bonded pairs present in the NF3 lewis structure.

-Let’s see how to draw lewis dot structure for NF3 with easy steps.
+Let’s see how to draw the lewis dot structure for NF3 with easy steps.

 Simple steps for drawing the NF3 lewis dot structure